orzdk/bcember/README.md

 At the time i began to develop this, the blockchain.info socket API *seemed* unstable.
 I might have made mistakes, but it dropped the subscriptions very fast and in some cases responded extremely slowly.

-####Why not just manage the websocket subscriptions on the client, - thats what they are for, and very cheap to utilize
+####Why not just manage the websocket subscriptions on the client?

 Learning, studying scalability again.
-Just one single socket on the client to keep, and one single rest call towards the api seemed neat.
+One single socket on the client, and one single pooled rest call towards the api seemed neat and clean.

 ##The components of the system: